 St Joseph's is a Catholic Primary School with a wide catchment area.
 There is a growing percentage of families for whom English is an additional language.

-Approximately 66% are Catholics and 23% are from other faiths.
-11% declare as having no religion.
+Approximately 63% are Catholics and 24% from other faiths.13% do not express their faith.